tj/robo/Readme.md

     echo world
 ```

- Commands are executed via `sh -c`, thus you may use shell features and
- positional variables, for example:
+ Commands are executed via `bash -c` (or `sh -c` if bash is not installed), thus you may use shell features and positional variables, for example:

 ```yml
 hello: